Any Switch owner looking to justify their investment in the platform is welcome to check out the best Nintendo

 Nintendo likes to play favorites with their various mascots by giving them their own standalone games, with Yoshi being among the most coveted.

-There are numerous puzzle-platformer games starring the friendly green dinosaur, but the one we’ve chosen to highlight here is Yoshi’s Crafted World for the Nintendo Switch.
+There are numerous puzzle-platformer games starring the friendly green dinosaur, but the one we’ve chosen to highlight here is Yoshi’s Crafted World.

 It builds off of the tactile nature of Kirby’s Epic Yarn and Woolly World while introducing a new switch mechanic that shifts perspectives to reveal hidden objects.

 We really want to praise the game for its unique visuals and level variety while pointing out issues regarding its lack of difficulty and messy co-op controls.